Portal (video game): Release

 Portal was first released as part of The Orange Box for Windows and Xbox 360 on October 10, 2007, and for the PlayStation 3 on December 11, 2007.
-In addition to Portal, the Box also included Half-Life 2 and its two add-on episodes, as well as Team Fortress 2.
-Portals inclusion within the Box was considered an experiment by Valve; having no idea of the success of Portal, the Box provided it a "safety net" via means of these other games.
+In addition to Portal, The Orange Box includes Half-Life 2 and its two add-on episodes, as well as Team Fortress 2.
+Portals inclusion within The Orange Box was considered an experiment by Valve; having no idea of the success of Portal, the bundle provided it a "safety net" via means of these other games.
 Portal was kept to a modest length in case the game did not go over well with players.
 The game was released as a standalone retail product on April 9, 2008, with the Windows version also available as a download through Steam.

 In January 2008, Valve released a special demo titled Portal: The First Slice, free to any Steam user using Nvidia graphics hardware, as part of a collaboration between the two companies.
 The demo comes packaged with Half-Life 2: Deathmatch, Peggle Extreme, and Half-Life 2: Lost Coast.
 The demo includes test chambers 00 to 10 (eleven in total).
 Valve has since made the demo available to all Steam users.

 Portal is the first Valve-developed game to be added to the OS X-compatible list of games available on the launch of the Steam client for Mac on May 12, 2010, supporting Steam Play, in which buying the game on Macintosh or Windows computer makes it playable on both.
 As part of the promotion, Portal was offered as a free game for any Steam user during the two weeks following the Mac client's launch.
-Within the first week of this offer, over 1.5 million copies of the game were downloaded through Steam.
+Within the first week of this offer, over 1.5 million copies were downloaded through Steam.
 A similar promotion was held in September 2011, near the start of a traditional school year, encouraging the use of the game as an educational tool for science and mathematics.
 Valve wrote that they felt that Portal "makes physics, math, logic, spatial reasoning, probability, and problem-solving interesting, cool, and fun", a necessary feature to draw children into learning.
-This was tied to Digital Promise, a United States Department of Education initiative to help develop new digital tools for education, and which Valve is part of.
+This was tied to Digital Promise, a United States Department of Education initiative to help develop digital tools for education, which Valve is part of.